Skip to main content

 A warm, toasty home in the winter is a comfort many people take for granted.
-But if you’re an older adult living on a fixed income, you might be forced to make difficult choices—such as paying your heating bill or affording groceries that week.
+But if you’re living on a fixed income, you might be forced to make difficult choices—such as paying your heating bill or affording groceries that week.
+More and more, according to the National Energy Assistance Directors Association (NEADA), this energy poverty is a worsening crisis that affects millions of Americans.

-Many older adults mistakenly assume they don’t meet LIHEAP income guidelines and can’t get energy assistance.
-However, they’re often surprised to find out they’re eligible for help.
+Many of us mistakenly assume we don’t meet LIHEAP income guidelines and can’t get energy assistance.
+However, you may be surprised to learn how many people are eligible for help.
 LIHEAP income limits vary from state to state and can change each year.
 It’s worth taking the time to find out if you qualify to apply for LIHEAP.
 The benefits you receive could help you worry less about bills and make your home more comfortable.

-How do you know if you qualify for LIHEAP?
+How do I know if I qualify for LIHEAP?

 You may be automatically eligible for LIHEAP if you or another person in your household is enrolled in other government-sponsored benefit programs.
 These include:

 It’s important to understand that qualifying for LIHEAP doesn’t mean you will receive financial help.
-Since there are limited LIHEAP funds each year, only about 20% of eligible households receive energy assistance.2 That’s why it’s essential to apply for LIHEAP as soon as you know you’re eligible and before the application deadline for your state.
+Annual LIHEAP fund allocations are finite, meaning that once they run out, they run out.
+In a recent article published in 19thnews.org, Columbia University professor and energy insecurity expert Diana Hernandez said that only about 17% of eligible households receive energy assistance.3 That’s why it’s essential to apply for LIHEAP as soon as you know you’re eligible and before the application deadline for your state.

 What are the annual income limits for LIHEAP?